-In our first winter with it, the old garage building was a freezing cold place.
-I tried to do some work in there, but it was depressing – freezing cold.
+In our first winter at this home, the old garage was a freezing cold place.
+I tried to do some work in there, but it was too cold.
 In fact, many days it was colder inside than it actually was outside in the sun.

 First Thing to Keep a Greenhouse From Freezing in the Winter is Insulation

 Most heat loss in a room happens by means of conduction through the windows and through the poorly insulated walls/ceiling.
 The same process that heats the inside of a frying pan when the flame is on the outside.
 All materials conduct heat (or cold) by conduction, that is why we use insulation inside the walls.
 Insulation has a very low thermal transfer rate, it conducts very little heat/cold by conduction.

 As soon as I had finished insulating the ceiling I spent less time heating up the room.
 And since we just want to keep the temperature above freezing we go many days and nights without heating at all.
 There are easily 12 degrees Celsius difference to the outside temperature at night.